CalebDevany/DnDallE/README.md

 1. Clone this repository to your local machine.
 2. Run npm install to install the project dependencies.
 3. Create a .env file in the root directory of the project with the following environment variables:
+    3(a).
+Optionally, you may also paste your API key in directly to the Authorization header.

     `OPENAI_API_KEY=<your ChatGPT API key>`